RayTracing/raytracing.github.io/CONTRIBUTING.md

     images/                # All figures, renderings and other images used throughout the project src/                   # Source code
-        common/            # Source code that is common to two or more books InOneWeekend/      # The final form of source code for Ray Tracing In One Weekend TheNextWeek/       # The final form of source code for Ray Tracing: The Next Week TheRestOfYourLife/ # The final form of source code for Ray Tracing: The Rest Of Your Life style/                 # CSS for books and web site
+        common/            # Source code that is common to two or more books InOneWeekend/      # The final form of source code for Ray Tracing in One Weekend TheNextWeek/       # The final form of source code for Ray Tracing: The Next Week TheRestOfYourLife/ # The final form of source code for Ray Tracing: The Rest of Your Life style/                 # CSS for books and web site
 ```